ThoughtWorksInc/AS101-4-workshop/instructions/04_secrets.md

    Note: `set +x` makes sure we are not logging out the value of the variables to the standard output.

-   To test what your docker-compose file will look like after the substitution run:
+   Use `docker-compose config` to test what your docker-compose.yml file will look like after the substitution.

-   `docker-compose config`

-   Rebuild the containers from scratch and test your system works as expected (there should not be any errors and you should be able to submit a new message).
+   Rebuild the containers from scratch and test that your system works as expected - there should not be any errors and you should be able to submit a new message).

     ```
    docker-compose rm -f